Credibrate

 Yield vs capital growth

 Buy-to-let returns combine yield (rental income) and capital growth (property appreciation).
 High-yield areas often have lower capital growth; prime areas often offer lower yield but stronger capital appreciation.
 Total return is the sum of both.
+Note that capital growth is only realised on sale and is subject to Capital Gains Tax — which affects the net return calculation significantly.

 Frequently asked questions